terraform-google-modules/terraform-example-foundation/0-bootstrap/modules/jenkins-agent/README.md

     chmod +x tf-wrapper.sh
     ```

+1. Activate the Jenkins module and disable the Cloud Build module:
+    1. Comment-out the `cloudbuild_bootstrap` module in `main.tf`, its variables in `variables.tf` and its outputs in `outputs.tf`
+    1. Un-comment the `jenkins_bootstrap` module in `main.tf`, its variables in `variables.tf` and its outputs in `outputs.tf`

-1. Create a `terraform.tfvars` file by copying the provided `0-bootstrap/terraform.example.tfvars` file and add the required values (modify accordingly based on your current directory)
+1. Rename `terraform.example.tfvars` to `terraform.tfvars` and update the file with values from your environment:
     ```
-    # copy the provided terraform.example.tfvars file
+    # Rename file
-    cp ../terraform-example-foundation/0-bootstrap/terraform.example.tfvars terraform.tfvars
+    mv terraform.example.tfvars terraform.tfvars
     # Edit the file to provide the necessary values
     vi terraform.tfvars
     ```

-1. Commit changes and push to your repository <YOUR_NEW_REPO_CLONE-0-bootstrap> with:
+1. Commit changes and push to the `plan` branch in your repository <YOUR_NEW_REPO_CLONE-0-bootstrap> (the branch plan is not a special one.
+Any branch which name is different from dev, nonprod or prod will trigger a terraform plan):
     ```
     git add .
-    git commit -m 'Your message'
-    git push --set-upstream origin master
+    git commit -m "Your message - Bootstrap configuration using jenkins_module" git push --set-upstream origin plan
     ```

 While working with the other directories (`1-org, 2-environments, 3-networks, 4-projects`), you will need to clone and copy them to your other new on-prem repositories.
-The instructions above can help you as well, specially the last four steps.
+The instructions above can help you as well.

-#### 1.4.
-Configure the Git repositories in your Jenkins Master

-In your Jenkins Master, you might need to configure credentials to connect to the new five Git repositories.
-- You may also want to configure an automatic build trigger for each one of them (unless you want to run pipelines manually after each commit.
-Note that this is considered out of the scope of this document, since there are multiple options on how to do this and multiple Jenkins Plugins able to help with the task.
-You can also simply run the build job manually from the Jenkins Web UI.

 ### 2. Bootstrap scripted steps using terraform

 - Required information:
+  - Terraform version 0.12.24 - See [Requirements](#requirements) section for more details.
   - Access to the five Git repositories created in previous step (`0-bootstrap, 1-org, 2-environments, 3-networks, 4-projects`)
   - VPN details from your Network administrator:
-     - VPN public IP
+     - VPN (on-prem end) public IP
      - VPN PSK secret
      - Private IP address for the Jenkins Agent (which will be created in the `cicd` GCP Project in step [2.2.
 Run terraform commands](#2.2.RunTerraformCommands)).
 This private IP will be reachable through the VPN connection that you will create in step [3.2.
 Configure VPN Network tunnel](#3.2.ConfigureVPNNetworktunnel).